Dlurak/Copykana/README.md

 ## Your Kana Emoji Repository

 Copykana is a simple and user-friendly website that allows you to easily copy and share kana emojis.
 With Copykana, you can explore a wide range of kana emojis, organized into various categories like happy, love, cry, angry, and many more.
-Copykana is responsive, supports both dark and light mode, and works seamlessly offline.
+Copykana is responsive, supports both dark and light mode, and works seamlessly in slow network conditions.

 ## Features

 - **Copy Kana Emojis:** Quickly copy kana emojis to your clipboard with a single tap.
 - **Emoji Categories:** Easily browse emojis sorted into many categories for easy access.
 - **Category Filtering:** Looking for a emoji exactly for your mood?
 Use the category filter to find the perfect emoji.
 You can even filter by multiple categories at once.
-- **Offline Support:** Access Copykana even when you're offline, so you can copy kana emojis anytime, anywhere.
-You wont even notice the difference!
+- **Blazing Fast:** Copykana achieves blazing fast load times.
+In Lighthouse, Copykana scores a perfect 100 in performance!
 - **Dark Mode:** Copykana supports both light and dark mode, so you can use it comfortably in any lighting condition.
 - **Gorgeous Collection:** Copykana has over 30 kana emojis, and the collection is growing!
 Feel free to submit your own kana emojis to be featured in Copykana.